jure-praznikar/Graphlets-B-value/README.md

 The predicted B-values are written to two files:
 * predicted.pdb (it contains the predicted normalized B-values)
 * rescaled.pdb (it contains the predicted rescaled B-values)

+The correlation between the predicted and PDB B-values for this particular example should be 0.61.<br>

 Note that rescaled.pdb is only created if the standard deviation and
 mean B-value of the query structure are in the range [2, 100].